egraumann/react-calculator/README.md

 Results can be found here: https://egraumann.github.io/react-calculator/

 ## Changes to the original
-- colors and round corners
+- layout (colors, round corners, different division sign)
 - works with float
 - displays 0.5 instead of .5